Wednesday, May 20, 2026

 Opening a coffee shop starts with the right floor plan.
 Your layout determines everything from customer flow to employee efficiency.

-A good cafe floor plan design doesn’t just look nice.
+A good coffee shop floor plan doesn’t just look nice.
 It solves problems.
 It shortens lines, opens up flow, and gives every inch a clear purpose.

 Of course, when space is tight and budgets are tighter, your layout has to carry weight.
 Every square foot should drive revenue or improve customer experience.
 This guide shows you how.